krishnachandrajoshi/iOS-Apps/Stuburnli/ReadMe.txt

 ************
 This app is still under developement.
-It has been only implemented as a part of course.
-App is being further developed to implement more features.
+It has been implemented as a part of course.
+App is being further developed to implement more features and make it bug free.
 Check the App Screenshots folder for the images of the application.
 Features:
 1. Username and password for each individual user.